jingweizhanghuai/Morn_doc/docs/Map.rst

 ``value_size`` is used to save the bytes of ``value``, if necessary.

-The return is a pointer to node's value in map's memory, it will return NULL when node is not been found.
+The return is a pointer to node's value in map's memory, it returns NULL when node is not been found.

 .. _header-n40: